MicrosoftDocs/powerquery-docs/powerquery-docs/oauth-edge-chromium.md

 If you're using OAuth authentication to connect to your data, the OAuth dialog in Power Query uses the Microsoft Internet Explorer 11 embedded control browser.
 However, certain web services, such as QuickBooks Online, Salesforce Reports, and Salesforce Objects, no longer support Internet Explorer 11.

+## December 2020 update

-As of December of 2020, Power BI Desktop now uses [Microsoft Edge WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/) for OAuth authentication with certain connectors.
+As of December of 2020, Power BI Desktop uses [Microsoft Edge WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/) for OAuth authentication with certain connectors.
 These connectors are:

 * GitHub
 * QuickBooks Online